sabyasachi1889/Face-Recognition/README.md

 # Face-Recognition
-Face recognition attendance system using Python and Java
+Face Recognition Attendance System using Python and Java